pe2a/MedIOEx/README.md

 ->4ch Stereo and Composite video output

 Several tests have been performed on MEDIOX and raspberry so that the former and the latter could be utilized in industrial environments.
-You may perform the following test on Medioex and raspberry.
+You may perform the following test on MEDIOEX and RASPBERRY.

 #1 remote control IO from cloud,

 #2 Serial bus reading ex. energy analyzer etc.

-Even if the above scenario might seem very easy to occur, the realization of this scenario with PLC and industrial PC is very costly.
+Even if the above scenario might seem very easy to occur, the realization of this scenario with PLC and Industrial PC is very costly.
 You will have the chance to minimize the costs of the engines thanks to the utilization of Medioex and Raspberry.
 Consequently, you will be able to focus on software without having to deal with the hardware issues.

 MEDIOEX should powered with an external power supply of 24VDC.
 You can start Medioex through a connection between Medioex and J11 connecteur, as shown in the below picture or directly with a PC adapteur with a 24VDC.
 PE2A provides the consumers with MEDIOEX cards together with open sources software.
 The consumer may make modifications on the code of the open source software.
 You can have access to detailed information via the below link as to the code functions.